The Apparition (2018 film): Production

-In January 2017, it was announced Vincent Lindon, Galatéa Bellugi and Patrick d'Assumçao had joined the cast of the film, with Xavier Giannoli directing from a screenplay he wrote, alongside Jacques Fieschi and Marcia Romano.
+In January 2017, it was announced Vincent Lindon, Galatea Bellugi and Patrick d'Assumçao had joined the cast of the film, with Xavier Giannoli directing from a screenplay he wrote, alongside Jacques Fieschi and Marcia Romano.

 Release

 The film was released in France on 14 February 2018, by Memento Films.
 In February 2018, Music Box Films acquired U.S. distribution rights to the film.
 It was released in the United States on 7 September 2018.